jorgenschaefer/elpy/docs/ide.rst

    Send current statement to Python shell.

    This command sends statements to shell without indentation.
-If you send nested statements, shell will trow ``IndentationError``.
+If you send nested statements, shell will throw ``IndentationError``.
 To send nested statements, it is recommended to select region and run ``elpy-shell-send-region-or-buffer``